8/9/15 – Update: I added a recent case discussing the formal review hearing to contest a suspension for medical reasons to the end of this article.

 5/22/14 – Update: I finally received a copy of these forms from the DHSMV.
 I’m providing these forms for informational purposes only:

-What happens when someone reports that a citizen is unable to safely operate or drive a motor vehicle as a result of a some physical condition, mental impairment, medical condition or addiction to alcohol or drugs?
+What happens when someone reports that a citizen is unable to safely drive a motor vehicle as a result of some physical condition, mental impairment, medical condition or addiction to alcohol or drugs?

 The Florida Department of Transportation provides funding for Florida’s Medical Review Process.
-Allegations of unsafe driving often involve:
+Allegations of unsafe driving reported to the medical review board often involve:

 - a variety of different types of medical conditions;

 - substance abuse;

 - medication that affects the ability to drive safely;

 - reckless or poor driving as a result of medical issues;

 - observations of dings, dents or scratches that might have resulted because of a medical condition; or

 - observations of a citizen acting confused or getting lost while driving in familiar areas and thinking there may be a possible medical cause for the behavior.